noahares/raxtax/README.md

 `--redo` will enable overwriting of existing output files. **Use at your own risk!**

-`--tp` enables thread-pinning.
+`--pin` enables thread-pinning.
 On Linux, this will try to avoid hyper-threading and crossing sockets whenever possible.
 On other platforms, threads will still be pinned but in order of their IDs **which might affect performance negatively.**

 ## Important Implementation Details